virginianegri/PollyApp/README.md

 * node pollycli multitext
 * node pollycli singlepptx --filename "<filename of file placed under SharedFolder/pptx/>"
 * node pollycli createconfig --pathsharedconfig </path to shared folder>

+### Demo
+#### Running the Singlepptx command
+##### Configuration
+    node pollycli singlepptx --filename "demo.pptx"
+##### Description
+* The command takes as input the file "demo.pptx" placed under SharedFolder/pptx/
+* The result is a new .pptx file "demo_new.pptx" placed in the same folder with the audio files generated from the footer notes

 ## License